daw42/glslcookbook/README.md

 Example code from the [OpenGL Shading Language Cookbook][cookbook]
 =========================================================

 The example code from the [OpenGL Shading Language Cookbook][cookbook], by David Wolff.

 Requirements
 -------------
 To use these examples, you'll need the following:

-* The [GLM Mathematics Library][GLM].
+* The [GLM Mathematics Library][GLM] version 0.9.6 or later.
 * The [GLFW][] library version 3.0 or later.

 Compiling the examples
 ----------------------
-All recipes have been tested on Linux.
-I hope to have them working on Windows soon.
-Your help is welcome!
-Fork [this project][ghcookbook] on github.
+All recipes have been tested on Linux and Windows (MinGW).
+Your help with other platforms is welcome!
+Fork
+[this project][ghcookbook] on github.

 1. Install [GLFW][] by following the instructions on their [web site][GLFW].